 -will make the best use of the locale (geographically, historically, or as a place of retreat, or in other, specified ways); and

 -promise a high calibre of work.

-The retreat was established by the Manitoba Craft Council in 2021, and will be offered once in the spring and once in the fall for the foreseeable future.
+The retreat was established by the Manitoba Craft Council in 2021 and is offered once in the spring and once in the fall.

 The Retreat period begins at 3 pm on Sunday and ends at 11 am the following Sunday.